selimppc/selimppc/README.md

 - [⚡ Fun Fact About Me](#-fun-fact-about-me)
 -->

-As a dedicated Software Engineer, my specialty lies in backend development, microservices, and infrastructure automation.
-My toolbox includes PHP, Python, Java, AWS, and Terraform, backed by practical experience in frontend technologies such as ReactJS and AngularJS.

-I take pride in developing software solutions that are efficient, scalable, and impactful.
-Known for my problem-solving skills, I relish the opportunity to tackle complex challenges and produce innovative outcomes.
-Equipped with strong collaboration abilities, I believe in teamwork and shared knowledge as drivers of success.
+I am a passionate Backend Engineer with a knack for creating efficient, scalable, and impactful software solutions.
+My expertise lies in PHP, Python, AWS, and Terraform with a special focus on microservices and Keycloak.
+I also have a strong background in Java, Keycloak, Node.js, ReactJS, AngularJS & AWS Enthusiast.

-As I aspire to expand my horizons, I am keen on exploring opportunities that allow me to further apply my skills in international environments.
-I look forward to forging new professional relationships to collaboratively innovate and shape the future of technology.
+I enjoy the thrill of solving complex problems and delivering innovative outcomes.
+My belief in the power of teamwork and shared knowledge drives me to collaborate effectively and learn continuously.
+I am always on the lookout for opportunities to apply my skills in new environments and to forge professional relationships that foster innovation and technological advancement.

 You can find me here 👇